davidVeer/CarInformation/README.md

 - [ ] for: Liter price, and fuel economy. if any variable in calculation is negative the value should be NaN
 - [ ] for kilometers driven: if odometer is lower (or by extention a negative number) the odometer should be set to -1 to avoid setting the next invalid driven kilometers
+- [ ] sort refuelings by their refuel number before calculating kilometers driven (this allows for new older refuelings to be added)
 - [ ] restructure Calculator (see classDiagram/diagrams v2/diagrams v2_2)
+- [ ] implement initial sort (for optimal distance driven calculations)